 The Site is strategically positioned in term of proximity to the Hurstville City Centre and the Hurstville Railway Station and Bus Interchange.
-Consideration of the Proposal in relation to the Hurstville City Centre TMAP is provided in Section 4.3 above.
+Consideration of the Proposal in relation to the Hurstville City Centre TMAP (refer Section 3 above).

 Direction 6.3 Site Specific Provisions